muze-innovation/chassis/backend/README.md

 ]
 ```

-The error shows that the asset value must be of type string only.
+The error shows that the asset value type must be string only.

 ### `getJsonSchema(jsonPath)`